+Reasons:

-Reasons: Sharing studies have shown that an AM(R)S allocation is feasible in the band 5030-5091 MHz, provided that power limitations are associated to these allocations.
+New AM(R)S allocation: Sharing studies have shown that an AM(R)S allocation is feasible in the band 5030-5091 MHz, provided that power limitations are associated to these allocations.

+In addition, it is proposed to include, directly in the table of frequency allocations, the AMS(R)S allocations previously contained in RR 5.367.
+This is justified since this is a worldwide allocation, whereas an "additional allocation" as defined in 5.35 addresses allocations "in an area smaller than a Region or in a particular country".

 ADD EUR/5A3/3